mburtoniii/sparts/README.md

+# Software Parts Ledger
-## Utilizing a Blockchain to Establish Trust with Open Source Across the SupplyChain
+### Utilizing the Blockchain to Establish Trust with Open Source across a SupplyChain

 ## Introduction